pranjalpokharel7/pranjalpokharel7.github.io/content/posts/flutter-on-linux.md

 **3. "module java.base does not "opens java.io" to unnamed module"**

 Refer to my note on newer versions of openjdk probably not supporting legacy code.
 The stackoverflow solution also seems to suggest the same thing - https://stackoverflow.com/questions/67782975/how-to-fix-the-module-java-base-does-not-opens-java-io-to-unnamed-module

+**4. "I installed Google Chrome as a flatpak package, but it acts "wierd" when I run flutter"**

+Apparently flatpak Chrome doesn't gel too well with flutter.
+Thanks to @badnick for pointing it our on Discord.
+Install from AUR from this one, might fix the issue.
+Anyway, unless you are programming for browser apps you might not need Chrome beyond this initial testing.
+So don't be too riled up by this one.

+**5. "I close flutter but my computer seems to be getting slow every time I do so.
+What's happening?"**

+Did you 'sudo flutter run'?
+Chances are the OS is not able to free up the resources because you ran flutter as root.
+Quick check with `htop` or `top` to verify.
+See if there are multiple `dart` processes still running even after you've closed flutter and `killall dart`.
+Sometimes this problem also persists when you close vscode even though you did not do anything `sudo` with it, I'm guessing it's got something to do with how the dart intellisense works, but it's just speculation on my part.